 We had to make choices…Godlike choices.
 We often decided who would live and who would die.
 Of course as the war went on nearly half of those we originally saved died anyway.
 The surviving members of the Dutch Resistance are humble; they lack the arrogance necessary to believe that their efforts were a success, especially for our beloved Jewish friends and neighbors.
 We lost one hundred seven thousand Dutch-Jews, seventy-five percent of the entire Jewish population in Holland.
 There is no reason for celebration in those results.

 Hope, everyone needed it, and in those conditions it was hard to find.
 Children are hope so, that is where we started.
 Kindertransport began prior to the official formation of the Dutch Resistance.
-More than ten-thousand unaccompanied Jewish children travelled to Great Britain, and eventually another fifteen hundred moved to the United States to live with foster families.
+More than ten-thousand unaccompanied Jewish children traveled to Great Britain, and eventually another fifteen hundred moved to the United States to live with foster families.
 Although these large achievements are the most conspicuous, hiding and uprooting small children to safety was an ongoing effort.
 Several times, my mother and sister boarded trains with small groups of children escorting them to safety.
 This was an undertaking brave women had to perform as a man travelling with a group of children was too suspicious and would quickly gain Nazi attention.

 I didn't spend much time thinking about the things most teenage boys use their time fantasizing about.
 (Chuckle) I spent all of my free time thinking of ways to torment the Germans.
 Fredrick and I made a fine team blowing up things.
 Our explosives often distracted the Nazis to allow covert passage for those dedicated to our cause.
 In another time and place our acts would have us arrested as juvenile delinquents.
 Contrary to the beliefs of modern psychology, I had no trouble distinguishing when it was an acceptable means of survival and when it was not.